 If your (Member) State does not differentiate between "making an application" and "registering an application", or if these two phases are conducted concurrently, as referred to in Section 1.1, please skip and go to Section 3.

-- 10. What information do authorities who are not competent to register an asylum application provide to the asylum applicants on where to go and what to do? - 11.
-Do the authorities who are not competent to register any asylum application collect any data on the asylum applicant?
+10. What information do authorities who are not competent to register an asylum application provide to the asylum applicants on where to go and what to do?